passy/twentiment/README.rst

         * At the moment, most of the calculations are done at start-up time, so querying is rather cheap.
 Could be difficult to find a good balance.

+    * Persistence of the server state.
+Maybe through redis?
+Only important with TRAIN functionality.
     * Add some sort of parallelism to the server, so querying doesn't block.
     * Add a way of importing live training data from twitter (like from analysing emoticons)